bluenote-1577/plume/README.md

 Plume is a fast, lightweight pseudoaligner for **calculating coverages/abundances** for metagenomic reads against **genomes/contigs**.
 Plume is similar to [kallisto](https://github.com/pachterlab/kallisto) or [salmon](https://github.com/COMBINE-lab/salmon) in spirit, but instead of quantifying transcripts from RNA-seq, it quantifies/calculates coverage for metagenomics.

-The inputs/outputs of plume are similar to [CoverM](https://github.com/wwood/CoverM), but plume is a new algorithm written from scratch.

 #### Performance - speed

 * CoverM (with minimap2) took about **10 minutes (with 4 threads)** to quantify a metagenome against 180 genomes.